time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 	 str files define the way sources can be transcribed.

 mappings files
-:   describe how information of the new groups and elements are
+:   Describe how new groups map to existing database tables and
-    stored in the database tables
+	    can define new database table.

 inference files
 :   contain rules for inference of attributes and relations